-PSAB Review: August 24, 2023 COIT Review: TBD (list all dates at COIT, and write "Recommended: MM/DD/202X" for rec date) Board of Supervisors Approval: TBD Any use of a UAS shall comply with constitutional and privacy rights, the applicable regulations of the Federal Aviation Administration (FAA), CCSF ordinances, SFPD written directives and UAS manufacturers' approved flight manuals.
+Any use of a UAS shall comply with constitutional and privacy rights, the applicable regulations of the Federal Aviation Administration (FAA), CCSF ordinances, SFPD written directives and UAS manufacturers' approved flight manuals.

-The UAS equipment may be deployed in the following locations, based on use case: The City & County of San Francisco and SFO property.
+The UAS equipment may be deployed in the following locations, based on use case: The City & County of San Francisco, SFO property and SFPD led operations in the greater Bay Area.